celo-org/charts/docs/helm-best-practices.md

    3. The term `chart` does not need to be capitalized, as it is not a proper noun.
    4. However, Chart.yaml does need to be capitalized because the file name is case sensitive.
    5. When in doubt, use Helm (with an uppercase 'H').
+5. The chart directory follows these conventions:
+    1. The directory name is the name of the chart (without versioning information).
+    2. Helm will expect a structure that matches this:

+        ```plaintext
+        chart-name/
+          Chart.yaml          # A YAML file containing information about the chart
+          LICENSE             # OPTIONAL: A plain text file containing the license for the chart
+          README.md           # OPTIONAL: A human-readable README file
+          values.yaml         # The default configuration values for this chart
+          values.schema.json  # OPTIONAL: A JSON Schema for imposing a structure on the values.yaml file
+          charts/             # A directory containing any charts upon which this chart depends.
+          crds/               # Custom Resource Definitions
+          templates/          # A directory of templates that, when combined with values,
+                              # will generate valid Kubernetes manifest files.
+          templates/NOTES.txt # OPTIONAL: A plain text file containing short usage notes
+        ```

+    3. Directories `charts/`, `crds/`, and `templates/` are **reserved**.

+## Chart.yaml file

+1. The `Chart.yaml` file is required for a chart.
+It contains the following fields:

+    ```plaintext
+    apiVersion: The chart API version (required)
+    name: The name of the chart (required)
+    version: A SemVer 2 version (required)
+    kubeVersion: A SemVer range of compatible Kubernetes versions (optional)
+    description: A single-sentence description of this project (optional)
+    type: The type of the chart (optional)
+    keywords:
+      - A list of keywords about this project (optional)
+    home: The URL of this projects home page (optional)
+    sources:
+      - A list of URLs to source code for this project (optional)
+    dependencies: # A list of the chart requirements (optional)
+      - name: The name of the chart (nginx)
+        version: The version of the chart ("1.2.3")
+        repository: (optional) The repository URL ("https://example.com/charts") or alias ("@repo-name")
+        condition: (optional) A yaml path that resolves to a boolean, used for enabling/disabling charts (e.g. subchart1.enabled )
+        tags: # (optional)
+          - Tags can be used to group charts for enabling/disabling together
+        import-values: # (optional)
+          - ImportValues holds the mapping of source values to parent key to be imported.
+Each item can be a string or pair of child/parent sublist items.
+        alias: (optional) Alias to be used for the chart.
+Useful when you have to add the same chart multiple times
+    maintainers: # (optional)
+      - name: The maintainers name (required for each maintainer)
+        email: The maintainers email (optional for each maintainer)
+        url: A URL for the maintainer (optional for each maintainer)
+    icon: A URL to an SVG or PNG image to be used as an icon (optional).
+    appVersion: The version of the app that this contains (optional).
+Needn't be SemVer.
+Quotes recommended.
+    deprecated: Whether this chart is deprecated (optional, boolean)
+    annotations:
+      example: A list of annotations keyed by name (optional).
+    ```

+    1. The apiVersion field should be `v2` for Helm charts that require at least Helm 3.
+Charts supporting previous Helm versions have an apiVersion set to `v1` and are still installable by Helm 3.
+    2. The `appVersion` field is informational and optional, and has no impact on chart version calculations.
+But it is **recommended**.
+    3. The `type` field defines the type of chart.
+There are two types: application and library.
+       1. Application is the default type and it is the standard chart which can be operated on fully.
+       2. Library charts provides utilities or functions for the chart builder.
+A library chart differs from an application chart because it is not installable and usually doesn't contain any resource objects.

 ## Values